 AACR-QuadW Foundation Fellowship for Clinical/Translational Sarcoma Research

 The AACR-QuadW Foundation Fellowship for Clinical/Translational Sarcoma Research represents a joint effort to encourage and support a postdoctoral or clinical research fellow to work on mentored sarcoma research and to establish a successful career path in this field.
-Eligibility is limited to postdoctoral and clinical research fellows within the first five years of their fellowship.
-The research proposed for funding may be translational or clinical in nature and must have direct applicability and relevance to sarcoma research.
+Funded research may be translational or clinical in nature.

 Desmoplastic small round cell tumor (DSRCT) is a rare and aggressive soft tissue sarcoma, most commonly seen in adolescent and young adult males.
 DSRCT is defined by a single recurrent mutation, EWS-WT1, a dysregulated transcription factor, that alters the expression of more than 1500 genes.
 Dr. Gedminas’ previous work defined DSRCT cells as absolutely dependent on EWS-WT1 for survival.
-Dr. Gedminas’ current work will exploit this dependency as a therapeutic vulnerability using the small molecule lurbinectedin which she has shown to inhibit the expression of EWS-WT1 based on preliminary data.
-The goal of this study is to elucidate the mechanism of EWSWT1 suppression by lurbinectedin to guide the administration of this compound and identify novel combination therapies.
-This will be a major step forward for this disease as there are currently no clinical trials for new agents for DSRCT and no accepted effective standard of care.
+Dr. Gedminas’ current work will exploit this dependency as a therapeutic vulnerability using the small molecule lurbinectedin which she has shown to inhibit the expression of EWS-WT1.
+The goal of this study is to elucidate the mechanism of EWS-WT1 suppression by lurbinectedin to guide the administration of this compound and identify novel combination therapies.

-Dr. Gedminas completed her undergraduate education at the University of Florida and received her MD from the Chicago Medical School at Rosalind Franklin University of Medicine and Science, followed by residency training in pediatrics at Advocate Children’s Hospital.
-Following completion of her fellowship in pediatric hematology and oncology at Helen DeVos Children’s Hospital/Michigan State University, Dr. Gedminas received additional training as a pediatric solid tumor fellow at the Children’s Hospital of Philadelphia, where she now continues as an instructor in the Division of Oncology.
-She conducts sarcoma research in the laboratory of Dr. Patrick Grohar.
+Dr. Gedminas received her MD from the Chicago Medical School at Rosalind Franklin University of Medicine and Science, followed by residency training in pediatrics at Advocate Children’s Hospital.
+Following completion of her fellowship in pediatric hematology and oncology at Helen DeVos Children’s Hospital/Michigan State University, Dr. Gedminas received additional training as a pediatric solid tumor fellow at the Children’s Hospital of Philadelphia, where she now continues as an instructor and conducts sarcoma research.

 Acknowledgement of Support